AIThis post was created with the assistance of artificial intelligence (AI).

 Why is Germany issuing zero-interest securities?

-The move aims to diversify debt instruments, reduce refinancing costs, and adapt to low or negative interest rate environments, aligning with broader European trends.
+The move aims to diversify debt instruments, adapt to low or negative interest rate environments, and provide flexible short-term financing options for the government.

 Source: primary